amicuchu/NintendoClientsWiki/Data-Store-Protocol-(SMM-2).md

 This page describes the methods that are only seen in Super Mario Maker 2.

+Some methods take a `resultOption` parameter.
+This parameter controls which fields are looked up in the database.
+Fields that are not specified in the `resultOption` parameter are usually returned as zero or empty.

 | Method ID | Method Name |
 | --- | --- |
 | 47 | [RegisterUser](#47-registeruser) |